Villages and Vineyards of Eastern France - September 3 - 16, 2012

 Epilog

 Until recently I'd never expected to be in France, let alone Europe.
-Having a seasoned traveling companion pacified any qualms I had if traveling on my own.
+Having a seasoned traveling companion pacified any qualms I had of traveling on my own.
 Every few days I pinched myself thinking, "Hey, I'm in Paris, France or Europe.

 | Return to Home Page |